 Pour les JO de Paris 2024 la ville de Paris va créer de nouvelles infrastructures cyclables.

 The Games have also stimulated the creation of several amateur sports programs, such as “Sentez-Vous Sport”, which encourages sporting activities in companies, or “Olympic Day”, a day dedicated to sporting activities in Parisian schools.
-Finally, the Games should also help to develop amateur sport in the field of disability, with the creation of new accessible infrastructures and the promotion of adapted sport.
+Finally, the Games should also help to develop amateur parasports, with the creation of new accessible infrastructures and the promotion of adapted sports.

 Analyze attendance, measure benefits

-But how can we quantify the impact of sport tourism in the short and long term, typically in the case of the Olympic and Paralympic Games?
+But how can we quantify the impact of sports tourism in the short and long term, specifically in the case of the Olympic and Paralympic Games?

-Attendance data is essential in this respect, as it enables to assess the real impact of an event, and to objectify the way it is felt.
+Attendance data is essential for this as it assesses the real impact of an event in an objective manner.

-The expertise that Eco-Counter has been able to develop to provide keys to understanding involves pooling different data sources to build observatory projects that combine quantitative data (how many visits?) and qualitative data (who are my visitors? where do they come from? what are the economic benefits?): the VisitorFlow solution.
+The expertise that Eco-Counter has been able to develop to provide understanding involves pooling different data sources to build observatory reports that combine quantitative data (How many visits?) and qualitative data (Who are my visitors?
+Where do they come from?
+What are the economic benefits?): the VisitorFlow solution.

-In May 2021, Eco-Counter was selected by the Mobility Committee for an observatory project combining footfall data (obtained by Eco-Counter systems) and data provided by Geovelo.
-The aim is to gain precise knowledge of usage around these facilities, as well as the attractiveness of outstanding sites during the events of the 2024 Olympic Games.
+In May 2021, Eco-Counter was selected by the Mobility Committee (“comité stratégique des mobilités des Jeux olympiques et paralympiques”) for an observatory project combining footfall data (obtained by Eco-Counter systems) and data provided by Geovelo.
+The aim was to gain precise knowledge of usage around these facilities, as well as the attractiveness of important sites during the events of the 2024 Olympic Games.

 This combination of data is at the heart of the Cycling Insights solution, now available in France and internationally, and already used by several French cities, including Montpellier.

-The data and their combination enable us to measure, on a day-to-day basis, the real impact and spin-offs of sports tourism, in everyday practice and during exceptional events.
+The data and their combination enable us to measure, on a day-to-day basis, the real impact and benefits of sports tourism in everyday practice and during exceptional events.

 Communicating the benefits of sport